Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Scattering Control via CCONs

-In Fig. 4 we validate our framework for the more demanding functionality of demultiplexing, which should be achievable in the same three-port cavity, now with eight scatterers.
-This is just routing at two distinct frequencies: $(\tilde{R}TT)$ and $(NTD)$ at $f_1$ and $(\tilde{R}TT)$ and $(NDT)$ at $f_2$, requiring two times the four scatterers required for routing at a single frequency.
-The system is linear, so if we find a good solution we will be able to send in a signal at $f_1$ and at $f_2$ through port one simultaneously and the two signals will be distributed into ports $2$ and $3$ respectively, with high discrimination and no reflection.
-Indeed. we are able to find good demultiplexing solutions (Fig. 4), with $\sim 40\;{\rm dB}$ suppression of unwanted scattering at two different frequencies.
-Demultiplexing with similar discrimination has already been experimentally demonstrated in a microwave cavity with tunable scattering via a metasurface with hundreds of binary tuning parameters \cite{Sol2023ReflectionlessRouters}, but with a $\sim 20\;{\rm dB}$ overall loss due to absorption.
-Low loss demultiplexing has not yet been demonstrated in any experimental system similar to the one modeled here.
+In Fig. 4 we validate our framework for the more demanding functionality of demultiplexing, which should be achievable in the same three-port cavity if the number of scatterers is increased to eight.
+This is just routing at two distinct frequencies: in terms of CCONs it is $(\tilde{R}TT)$ and $(NTD)$ at $f_1$ and $(\tilde{R}TT)$ and $(NDT)$ at $f_2$, requiring double the four scatterers required for routing at a single frequency.
+The system is linear, so we are able to simultaneously send in signals at $f_1$ and at $f_2$ through port one and the two signals will be distributed into ports $2$ and $3$ respectively, with high discrimination and no reflection to perform demultiplexing.
+As expected, we are able to find solutions (Fig. 4), with $\sim 40\;{\rm dB}$ suppression of unwanted scattering at two different frequencies.
+Demultiplexing with similar discrimination has already been experimentally demonstrated in a microwave cavity with tunable scattering via a metasurface with hundreds of binary tuning parameters~\cite{Sol2023ReflectionlessRouters}, but with a $\sim 20\;{\rm dB}$ overall loss due to absorption.
+However, Low-loss demultiplexing as we find in our simulations, which would be critical for applications, has not yet been demonstrated in any experimental system similar to the one modeled here.
 Neither routing or demultiplexing has been demonstrated with as few tuning parameters as we use here.

 We emphasize that the frequencies chosen to demonstrate routing and demultiplexing were chosen arbitrarily.
-Not only can we choose any frequencies for the desired function over a large bandwidth, we can also interchange spatial pairing, e.g. have demultiplexing from ports $1 \to 3$ at $f_1$ and $1 \to 2$ at $f_2$, for a different configuration of the same scatterers as we show in Fig. 4b.
-Thus, as emphasized in \cite{Faul2025AgileMetasurface, Sol2023ReflectionlessRouters}, a system such as this has broadband {\it in situ} reprogrammability.
+Not only can we choose any frequencies for the desired function over a large bandwidth, we can also interchange spatial pairing, e.g. have demultiplexing from ports $1 \to 3$ at $f_1$ and $1 \to 2$ at $f_2$, for a different configuration of the same scatterers, as we show in Fig. 4b.
+Thus, as emphasized in~\cite{Faul2025AgileMetasurface, Sol2023ReflectionlessRouters}, a system such as this has broadband {\it in situ} reprogrammability.
+In Figs. 5 of the next section we show a more extensive statistical study of the model for the richer example of four-port routing.